 This goal complements business objectives, and it’s what one measures to determine whether a version is more effective than another.
 Next, generate a hypothesis using current data, analytics, and user feedback.

 After the hypothesis generation, the next stage involves selecting a testing method, setting up the variables for testing, and splitting your sample group.
-The test is then launched, and the data that it collects is analyzed.
+The test is then launched, and the data that it collects is analysed.
 Lastly, implement the most successful version.

 Common mistakes to avoid in A/B testing